Pelvic Floor

 What Could Be Causing My Pelvic Pain?

-3. Hip Dysfunction: Weakness or tightness in the muscles surrounding the hip can contribute to pelvic pain as well as other areas of dysfunction throughout the body.
-Physical therapy treatment for this condition includes manual therapy to release tight muscles, specific exercises to strengthen weak muscles or improve range of motion, core stability exercises for improved control of movement patterns, posture education for proper alignment, and gait retraining for improved walking mechanics.
+3. Hip Dysfunction: Physical therapy for this condition combines various techniques: manual therapy to release tight muscles, targeted exercises to strengthen weak muscles and enhance flexibility, core stability training for improved movement control, posture education for alignment, and gait retraining for better walking mechanics.

 How Can Physical Therapy Help With Your Pelvic Pain?